CSI: NY season 6

 The sixth season of CSI: NY originally aired on CBS between September 2009 and May 2010.
 It consisted of 23 episodes.
 Its regular time slot continued on Wednesdays at 10:00 pm/9:00 pm Central.
 The premiere, "Epilogue", concluded the story from the previous season's cliffhanger finale, "Pay Up".

 Episode seven, "Hammer Down", was the second part of a three-part crossover with CSI: Miami and CSI: Crime Scene Investigation called CSI: Trilogy.

 CSI: NY – The Sixth Season was released on DVD in the U.S. on October 26, 2010.

+It's the final season to feature Melina Kanakaredes as Detective Stella Bonasera.
+Rather than renew her contract, Kanakaredes chose to leave the series and spend more time with her family.